Dabolus/webpack-bundle-analyzer/CONTRIBUTING.md

 # Contributing

-To contribute to `webpack-bundle-analyzer`, fork the repository and clone it to your machine.
+To contribute to `webpack-bundle-analyzer-brotli`, fork the repository and clone it to your machine.
 [See this GitHub help page for what forking and cloning means](https://help.github.com/articles/fork-a-repo/)

 ## Setup packages